 An ideal environment for thriving Tongkat Ali plants requires well-drained soil with a high organic matter content coupled with an annual rainfall of 2,000-3,000 mm in the optimal temperature range of 25–30ºC.
 For that, Malaysia provides the perfect tropical climate year on year.

-However, regardless of the wide range of marketing claims out there, no two roots of Tongkat Ali plants can produce the same level of potency.
+Regardless of the wide range of marketing claims out there, no two roots of Tongkat Ali plants can produce the same level of potency.

 Each root contains different levels of quassinoids and bio-active compounds of eurycomanone, eurycolactone, polysaccharide, glycosaponin and others.